hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

   - tents
 layout: post
 ---

-In this blog post I have [selected](#the-best-solo-person-tents-of-2017) the best 1-person backpacking tents for 2017 - 2018 which I would consider to buy for my next hiking or backpacking trip.
-[Here](http://www.hikeventures.com/sleeping-pads-2017/) you can also see which sleeping pads I would take with me on my next outdoor adventure.
-Also have a look on our [FAQ for tents](#faq-on-tents).
+In this blog post, I have [selected](#the-best-solo-person-tents-of-2017) the best 1-person backpacking tents for 2017 - 2018 which I would consider buying for my next hiking or backpacking trip.
+I have tested already a couple of tents on our trips to Europe, Scandinavia or Japan and realized that the best solution would be to have a tent for different use cases and environments.

+[Here](http://www.hikeventures.com/Best-sleeping-pads/) you can also see which sleeping pads I would take with me on my next outdoor adventure.

+Also, have a look at our [FAQ for tents](#faq-on-tents). for tents or our handy [price comparison tool](http://www.hikeventures.com/deals/).

 <amp-img src="https://c2.staticflickr.com/3/2822/9596230289_599fa0cde2_b.jpg" width="991" height="567" alt="Best solo person backpacking tent in 2017 - 2018" layout="responsive"></amp-img>
 <br>